SAP-archive/cloud-sample-spaceflight-java/-exercises-/01-Setup/README.md

 ### 1. Log on to Web IDE

 1.1.
 In a first step you need to access the Web IDE of your account.
 For the hands-on session **CNA376** at SAP TechEd 2018 use the [following link](https://webidecp-jgxcdnv3bs.dispatcher.hana.ondemand.com/) and the credentials from the session intructors.
 Select the `Remember me` checkbox.

+   > Tip: copy the email address to e.g. Notepad.
+You will be asked for it a few more times during the exercises.
    <p align="center"><img width="420" src="res/pic100.png" alt="Log on screen"> </p>

 1.2.
 In case you are asked to upgrade your account, set the tick at the field `I acknowledge...` and provide your First Name (e.g. CNA376) and your Last Name "xxx".